Storytelling: Learning

 Stories tend to be based on experiential learning, but learning from an experience is not automatic.
 Often a person needs to attempt to tell the story of that experience before realizing its value.
-In this case, it is not only the listener who learns, but the teller who also becomes aware of his or her own unique experiences and background.
+In this case, it is not only the listener who learns, but the teller who also becomes aware of their own unique experiences and background.
 This process of storytelling is empowering as the teller effectively conveys ideas and, with practice, is able to demonstrate the potential of human accomplishment.
 Storytelling taps into existing knowledge and creates bridges both culturally and motivationally toward a solution.

 Stories are effective educational tools because listeners become engaged and therefore remember.
 Storytelling can be seen as a foundation for learning and teaching.
 While the story listener is engaged, they are able to imagine new perspectives, inviting a transformative and empathetic experience.
 This involves allowing the individual to actively engage in the story as well as observe, listen and participate with minimal guidance.
 Listening to a storyteller can create lasting personal connections, promote innovative problem solving and foster a shared understanding regarding future ambitions.
 The listener can then activate knowledge and imagine new possibilities.
 Together a storyteller and listener can seek best practices and invent new solutions.
 Because stories often have multiple layers of meanings, listeners have to listen closely to identify the underlying knowledge in the story.
 Storytelling is used as a tool to teach children the importance of respect through the practice of listening.
 As well as connecting children with their environment, through the theme of the stories, and give them more autonomy by using repetitive statements, which improve their learning to learn competence.
 It is also used to teach children to have respect for all life, value inter-connectedness and always work to overcome adversity.
 To teach this a Kinesthetic learning style would be used, involving the listeners through music, dream interpretation, or dance.